-The need for social support and love is not something that decreases as we grow older.
-Many don’t know this, but healthy socialization for your loved ones is especially important.
-Below, you’ll find out why this is so and how older adults can cultivate socialization skills.
+The need for social support and love is not something that decreases as you grow older.
+Many don’t know this, but healthy socialization is important.
+Below, you will learn the importance of cultivating socialization skills.

 Why Socializing Matters